Fihdi/Eurorack/Fold2/README.md

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/refs/heads/main/Fold2/theory.png)

+As in the Buchla circuit, every other band is summed together, resulting in two signals A and B (I did not draw the summing stages for simplicity)
+With no input, the bias voltages between the diodes sum up to zero volts, so with 0V in you get 0V out.
+OK.
+Boring.

-As in the Buchla circuit, every other band is summed together, resulting in two signals A and B. The two signals cross each other, and when B is subtracted from A, the resulting wave changes in polarity at every crossing, and we get folding.
+With a sine input the signals A and B cross each other, and when B is subtracted from A, the resulting wave changes in polarity at every crossing, and we get folding.

 # How to add voltage control?